IABTechLab/uid2docs/docs/getting-started/gs-credentials.md

 - Keep track of all places where these values are stored and used, so that if you need to rotate the key you can do it quickly.
 - Establish a process for replacing the key and secret with new values if the existing ones are compromised.

-We recommend that you refresh your API key and client secret on a regular cadence&#8212;for example, yearly&#8212;to help reduce the risk of your credentials being compromised.
+It's best to refresh your API key and client secret on a regular cadence&#8212;for example, yearly&#8212;to help reduce the risk of your credentials being compromised.

 ## Subscription ID and Public Key